They say that time heals all wounds, but whoever said that never tried sleeping with shoulder pain.

 However, it doesn’t have to be dramatic or full-motion movements that cause repetitive work injuries.
 Anything done over and over again can have the same effect.
 A barista lifting and moving cups of coffee all day could also create a repetitive work injury.

-As we get older, our bodies begin to wear out.
 While we can slow down the process with healthy choices and an active lifestyle, the inevitable march of time will always win in the end.
-These types of injuries and the pain associated with them are, sadly, most common in individuals over the age of 40.
+These types of injuries and the pain associated with them are most common in individuals over the age of 40.

 Osteoarthritis is often associated in older people, but young people can experience it, too.
 Degeneration from age or injury can lead to osteoarthritis.
 There’s also a genetic component, so if your parents had it, you’re more likely to get it as well.